FlagrantGarden/site/content/games/factions/_index.md

 - Two players.
 - A list of Groups and their profiles.
 - Models (paper, plastic, pewter, or otherwise), probably no more than 60 to a side.
 - Six-sided dice.
-More is better—you’ll often roll 2, 3, 6, or 12 of them at a time.
+More is better—you will often roll 2, 3, 6, or 12 of them at a time.
 - A way to measure distance (a tape measure or ruler is probably best, but a knotted string works, too).
 - A table to play on.
 5’ x 3’ is a good size for 24-point companies.
 Terrain, drawn or modeled, is